-FISHER INVESTMENTS AUSTRALASIA

-FISHER INVESTMENTS & FISHER INVESTMENTS AUSTRALASIA

-DISCLOSURES

-- Fisher Investments Australasia (FIA) delegates portfolio management to its parent company, Fisher Investments (FI). - This presentation relates to a Fisher Investments Institutional Group (FIIG) strategy managed by FI. - FIA was established in Sydney, Australia in 2012 as a wholly-owned subsidiary of FI. - FIA holds an Australian Financial Services Licence 433312 issued by the Australian Securities and Investment Commission (ASIC). - Data indicated in this report are based on engagement meetings for all of Fisher Investments Institutional clients.
-For Professional Client Use Only. - References to "We", "our", "us" and "the firm" in the following engagement report refer to FI.
+FISHER INVESTMENTSTM INSTITUTIONAL GROUP

 ENGAGEMENT OVERVIEW

 OUR ESG PHILOSOPHY STATEMENT

 We believe ESG investors are best served by an investment process that considers both top-down and bottom-up factors.
-Integrating ESG analysis at the country, sector and stock levels consistent with clients' investment goals and ESG policies maximises the likelihood of achieving desired performance and improving environmental and social conditions worldwide.
+Integrating ESG analysis at the country, sector and stock levels consistent with clients' investment goals and ESG policies maximizes the likelihood of achieving desired performance and improving environmental and social conditions worldwide.

 OUR ENGAGEMENT APPROACH

 We engage companies as part of our fundamental analysis, and to clarify or express concerns regarding potential ESG issues.
 Through engagement, we meet with management to discuss issues we believe are pertinent to the company or to gain a better understanding of its industry.
 Information learned from engagement can impact our investment decisions.
 Further details are provided in our Engagement Policy, which can be downloaded from our website or is available upon request.

 HOW WE SOURCE OUR ENGAGEMENT OPPORTUNITIES

+Client ESG Priorities Proprietary Top-Down Assessment of Material ESG issues Ongoing Portfolio Monitoring Proxy Voting Activities Collaborative Engagement Initiatives

+-------------------------- -- ------------------------------------ ------------------------------- --

-EACH ENGAGEMENT IS:
+FACH ENGAGEMENT IS:

-- Researched by our team: "What are the relevant risks and opportunities?" - Assigned an objective: "What are we asking the company to do?" - ✓ Supported by a business case: "Why is it important?" - Monitored over time: "What milestones are achieved?"

-Q2 2022 ENGAGEMENT HIGHLIGHTS

-- Engagement Milestone: A Malaysian oil and gas company recently announced a 2050 net-zero emissions ambition.
+- Researched by our team: "What are the relevant risks and opportunities?" - ✓ Assigned an objective: "What are we asking the company to do?" - ✓ Supported by a business case: "Why is it important?" - ✓ Monitored over time: "What milestones are achieved?"
+Q2 2022 ENGAGEMENT HIGHLIGHTS - Engagement Milestone: A Malaysian oil and gas company recently announced a 2050 net-zero emissions ambition.
 In addition, the company plans to disclose intermediate targets in its 2022 Annual Report.
-This marks a notable milestone for the company, which FI has encouraged to implement a comprehensive sustainability program. - CDP: Fl is participating in CDP's (formerly Carbon Disclosure Project) 2022 Non-Disclosure Campaign.
+This marks a notable milestone for the company, which FI has encouraged to implement a comprehensive sustainability program. - CDP: FI is participating in CDP's (formerly Carbon Disclosure Project) 2022 Non-Disclosure Campaign.
 In this collaborative engagement initiative, we asked 38 companies to disclose environmental data using CDP's Climate, Water and Forest questionnaire templates. - Proxy Meetings: During the quarter, FI held 8 meetings with companies to discuss proxy-related ballot items.
 These meetings help inform our proxy vote, and allow us to provide feedback directly to management.
 Year Over Year Engagement Activity, Broken Down by Quarter